Peristratus/foxxgames/README.md

  continue improving on my skills by taking a course with intellipat on machine learning and eventually become certified by IBM for Machine learning and
  Artifical Intelligence, this project is supposed to showcase my skills in HTML, CSS, JavaScript & Jquery.
 Other features include the intigation of Pay
- Pal and EMAILjs API into the webdesign, the website also features parallax effect and carousel slide.The development of this website is purely for educational purposes and not intended for commercial use.</div>
+ Pal and EMAILjs API into the webdesign, the website also features parallax effect and carousel slide.The development of this website is purely for educational purposes and not intended for commercial use.

 ----------------------------
  ## User-stories